norcams/iaas/docs/team/operations/foreman.rst

 =======

 Runs on :file:`<loc>-admin-01` and is the DHCP-server, puppetmaster and is used to install new hosts (nodes, compute and storage).
-It can also be used as DNS-server in dev.

 Kickstart templates
 -------------------